watsona4/scipy2016/SciPy2016TripReport.md

 > sympybotics.

 SymPy is a Python package that does symbolic mathematics, similar to *Mathematica*.
-When used in upyter notebooks, SymPy results are returned as MathJax (or LaTeX) output, displaying the result in purely symbolic form.
+When used in Jupyter notebooks, SymPy results are returned as MathJax (or LaTeX) output, displaying the result in purely symbolic form.
 The presented showed a new capability of exporting symbolic math as source code (similar to `CForm` in *Mathematica*).
-This capability allows for mathematical optimizations in addition to compiler optmizations.
-At ths time, these matematical optimizations are limited to reducing the number of operations, and not yet extended to more complex optimizations.
+This capability allows for mathematical optimizations in addition to compiler optimizations.
+At this time, these mathematical optimizations are limited to reducing the number of operations, and not yet extended to more complex optimizations.
 The presenter demonstrated this by symbolically solving a simple decay chain